 Procession in California: In a procession from Mt.
 Shasta to Redding, California on Thursday, August 6, Mr. Ruhl will be accompanied by engines from the Modoc National Forest and will be joined by other fire departments during portions of the journey.
 The procession will depart from Mt.
 Shasta Memorial Chapel at 8 a.m. and will proceed along Interstate 5 and Hwy.
 44 to the northern California Geographic Area Coordination Center in Redding.
 Mr. Ruhl will rejoin his family in a private setting at the center.

 Memorial Service: Visitation will be at 2 p.m. at the Rushmore Plaza Civic Center, 444 Mt.
-Rushmore Rd., Rapid City, SD 57701, followed by a memorial service which will begin at 3 p.m.
+Rushmore Rd., Rapid City, followed by a memorial service that will begin at 3 p.m.